bluzukk/EnergyTick/README.md

 ## Options

-* Alpha for the ticks can be set for in-fight and normal.
+* Visibility for the ticks can be set for in-fight and normal.
+* Visibility can be set with the interface options and commands.
+* Energy ticks can be hidden on full energy (not fully implemented)
 * Use /et for information ingame

 ### Examples